MicrosoftDocs/customer-insights/ci-docs/data/export-power-apps.md

 Bring unified customer profiles into your personalized apps with Microsoft Power Apps.

+> [!TIP]
+> We recommend using one of the default options [to use Power BI with Dataverse data](/power-apps/maker/data-platform/use-powerbi-dataverse).
+It ensures you benefit from our [integration into Dataverse](integrate-d365-apps.md).

 ## Connect Power Apps and Dynamics 365 Customer Insights - Data

 Customer Insights - Data is one of the many [available sources for data in Power Apps](/powerapps/maker/canvas-apps/working-with-data-sources).